-The French food obsession goes beyond aged cheeses, hearty recipes and bodied wines – it infuses every part of French culture right down to the phrases.
+The French food obsession goes beyond aged cheeses, hearty recipes, and bodied wines – it infuses every part of French culture right down to the phrases.
 Learning French is a wonderful way to settle in, but if you want to fit in like a French local, there’s no better way than turning to the nation’s top obsessions: language and food.

 Lingoda is an innovative online language school that brings native speaking teachers into your living room.
 Their learning platform will ensure you’re speaking like the French before you know it.
 Whether you're learning for business or pleasure, simply choose the right time and ability level for you and join one of Lingoda’s classes from the comfort of your home.

 When something is finished and there’s no hope of changing it, the French have a charming phrase to sum up the situation.
 They say: Les carottes sont cuites, ‘the carrots are cooked.’
 This dates back to the 17th century, when poor peoples’ diets consisted mainly of meat and cooked carrots.

 While English-speakers ‘make a big deal’ of something, the French bring food into their overreactions.
 In fact, they ‘make a whole cheese about it,’ en faire tout un fromage.
 This phrase, apparently to do with the complicated cheese-making process, has been in use since the early 20th century.

 3. Couper la poire en deux

 Finally, a phrase that English-speakers also have an idiom for.
 Whereas English ‘splits the bill’ or ‘goes Dutch,’ in French, you ‘cut the pear in half.’
 Couper la poire en deux is a rather romantic term for making a compromise or sharing something equally.